rogerbinns/apsw/doc/pysqlite.rst

   without needing any additional level of locking.  pysqlite requires that the :class:`Connection` and any :class:`cursors <Cursor>` are used in the same thread.
-You can disable its checking, but unless you are very careful with you own mutexes you will have a crash.
+You can disable its checking, but unless you are very careful with you own mutexes you will have a crash or a deadlock.

-* APSW is a single file for the extension, apsw.pyd on Windows and apsw.so on Unix/Mac.
+* APSW is a single file for the extension, :file:`apsw.pyd` on Windows and :file:`apsw.so` on Unix/Mac.
 There are no other files needed and the build instructions show you how to include SQLite statically in this file.
 You can put this file anywhere your Python session can reach. pysqlite is one binary file and several .py files, all of